Robert K. Moniot

 This problem turns out to have many interesting features, and can be solved

-Odds Inversion Problem," which has been published as an open-access
+Odds Inversion Problem," which was published in 2021 as an open-access

 article in the American Mathematical Monthly,